wangqiuoe/wangqiuoe.github.io/_posts/2021-07-04-Install-CUTEST-for-MATLAB.markdown

 ```shell
 $ echo $MYMATLAB
 ```
 3. Test.
-Now we can cutest with a sample problem.
-Execute the command in any direction
+Now we can use cutest with a sample problem.
+Execute the command under any directory
 ```shell
 $ cutest2matlab_osx LUBRIFC
 ```